Wendy Chung, MD, PhD

-Anah Kim, BS
+Anah Kim, MHA

 Anah Kim serves as the initial contact for patients and their families and is dedicated to providing support for her team, patients and families.
 She facilitates collaborative meetings between all relevant health care providers for patients with complex conditions to provide a holistic approach in the coordination of care.
 She is a member of the American College of Healthcare Executives and continually strives for improvement in all aspects of healthcare with a focus on quality of patient care.

 Ilana Chilton, MS, CGC

 Ilana Chilton is a certified genetic counselor who specializes in counseling for inherited pediatric and adult conditions.
 She received her master's degree in Genetic Counseling from Brandeis University and completed her undergraduate studies at The University of Pennsylvania.
 She is a member of the National Society of Genetic Counselors and was a guest lecturer and teaching assistant at Tufts University School of Medicine.
 Ms. Chilton became a genetic counselor to help translate complex genetic information into understandable and usable language for all individuals.
 She is passionate about helping those with rare and undiagnosed conditions find answers through genetic medicine while connecting families to resources, medical experts, and innovative research.

 Joanne Carroll, CPNP